What is Active Directory?

 Why It Is Critical to Secure the Active Directory System

 Since AD is central to authorizing users, access, and applications throughout an organization, it is a prime target for attackers.
-If a cyber attacker is able to access the AD system, they can potentially access all connected user accounts, databases, applications, and all types of information, possibly jeopardizing security for an entire AD forest.
-Therefore, an Active Security compromise, particularly those that are not caught early, can lead to widespread fallout from which it may be difficult to recover.
+If a cyber attacker can access the AD system, they can potentially access all connected user accounts, databases, applications, and all types of information, jeopardizing security for an entire AD forest.
+Therefore, an Active Security compromise, particularly those not caught early, can lead to widespread fallout from which it may be difficult to recover.

 Threats to Active Directory Systems